ambiennt/vt-releases/DOCUMENTATION_LITE.md

 The `reload` enum reloads config data at runtime.
 When `file-name` is omitted, the default `config.json` file is reloaded.
 When `file-name` is specified, the corresponding file is loaded from the `.\configs\` folder relative to the mod directory.
 This differs from ejecting, then re-injecting VT, because this will not serialize its config options back to the default `config.json` and overwrite any tentative changes.

-The `open` enum opens the current `config.json` file with the system-defined program.
+The `open` enum opens the current `config.json` file using the system-defined program.
+If no suitable default application is available, the Windows application picker is opened so that a program can be selected manually.

 The `copy` enum copies the current `config.json` contents to the system clipboard.